samba998/IBM-DataScience-Course/README.md

 # IBM-DataScience-Course
-This is a rerpository for pair reviews
+This is a repository for pair reviews